 In this section of the NCLEX-RN examination, you will be expected to demonstrate your knowledge and skills of informed consent in order to:

-- Identify appropriate person to provide informed consent for client (e.g., client, parent, legal guardian)
+- Identify an appropriate person to provide informed consent for the client (e.g., client, parent, legal guardian)

-- Provide written materials in client's spoken language, when possible
+- Provide written materials in the client's spoken language, when possible

 - Describe components of informed consent

 - Verify that the client comprehends and consents to care and procedures

 As previously discussed with the section "Client Rights", all clients have the right to be fully informed about their medical condition and they also have the innate right to knowledgeably consent to or reject all care and proposed treatments.

 Informed consent is defined as the patient's choice to have a treatment or procedure which is based on their full understanding of the treatment or procedure, its benefits, its risks, and any alternatives to the particular treatment or procedure.
 All clients have the legal right to autonomy and self-determination to accept or reject all treatments and interventions.